kshtj24/mi-band-2-connect/README.md

 3. Authenticate Mi Band 2
 4. Fetch and display Device information data
 5. Enable notifications for Heart rate, Battery Status etc

+P.S Any contributions in the Application are welcome.